amosproj/amos2024ws02-backup-metadata-analyzer/Documentation/README.md

 - the entity files need to be annotated with `@Entity(<table-name>)`
 - append the entity file to the `entities` array in `db-config.service.ts`
 - run the following command to generate a migration file:
     - `nx run metadata-analyzer-backend:migrations:generate --name <migration-name>`
 - append the generated file to the `migrations` array in `db-config.service.ts`

+### Mailing

+Fill the `.env` file with the mailing information
+Hint: For gmail you have to generate an app password, which you have to use as password in the `.env` file

 ## Installing new dependencies